Blobby-Boi/BlobbypassMIT/readme.md

 > I did not "invent" or "discover" this webview method; I just made the Blobbypass browser app.
 You can stop calling me a "skid" now 😅
 #### How to use
 - Step 1.
 You will need to download the [MIT AI2 Companion](https://play.google.com/store/apps/details?id=edu.mit.appinventor.aicompanion3) app from the Play Store.
 If it's blocked for you, this wont work — sorry!
 - Step 2.
-Download the BlobbypassPlus .aia file by clicking [this link](https://tinyurl.com/BlobbypassAIA)
+Download the BlobbypassPlus .aia file by clicking [this link](https://drive.google.com/uc?export=download&id=1PNHu_d8a-DXiWPeLaqVqYtljYPtEgS69) or by downloading it from this repository.
 - Step 3.
 Go to MIT App Inventor using this link -> [code2.appinventor.mit.edu/](https://code2.appinventor.mit.edu/)
 - Step 4.
 You can now choose to either login with your school email so the project saves, or use a guest account.
 - Step 5.
 In the dashboard, click the import button (it's the file icon on the right of the "+ New Project" button)